 The group stayed in this police station overnight, during which they were only given food in the morning.
 The respondent recalled that this food was not very good and was not enough considering that at this point they had not eaten for more than two days.
 He recalled that they let the children eat most of the food.

 In the station, the group had their pictures and names registered the next morning.
 After this, two officers appeared with the group-member’s sleeping bags and began to rip them with a knife, throwing them into a garbage bag in front of the group.

 ‘We said please no because we have children we need those things for sleeping in the refugee camp.’

 Around 12:00 pm, three policemen took the group to two different vans.

-‘He used a lot of bad words and said [why are her? we don’t like you, we don’t want you, go away from here.]
+‘He used a lot of bad words and said [why are here? we don’t like you, we don’t want you, go away from here.]
 They pushed us, they didn’t care if it were men, women or children they were just pushing everyone and saying [go, go away, we don’t want you here] and they put us inside of the van and said [stay here and shut up otherwise we will beat you]’.

-The vans took the migrants to another police station where they were forced to sign a paper and after which they drove for two or three hours before arriving at a location on the Bosnian-Croatian around 20 km away from the city of Velika Kladuša (BiH).
+The vans took the people on the move to another police station where they were forced to sign a paper and after which they drove for two or three hours before arriving at a location on the Bosnian-Croatian around 20 km away from the city of Velika Kladuša (BiH).
 The group was left at the border at around 4:00 pm after which time they walked to the city, reaching it at around 1:00 am.
 They went to Miral camp and asked to stay there for the night, but the IOM representative at the entrance at the time replied that the camp was full and that it was not possible to take them and only gave them blankets.
-In the morning, after sleeping in the street in front of the camp, the families called the Bira camp in Bihać where they were registered and van came to pick them up and take them there.
+In the morning, after sleeping in the street in front of the camp, the families called the Bira camp in Bihać where they were registered and a van came to pick them up and take them there.